jaeyk/comp_thinking_social_science/02_intro.utf8.md

 $ git init
 ```

 Alternatively, you can create a Git repository via GitHub and then clone it on your local machine.
+Perhaps, it is an easier path for new users (I also do this all the time).

 ```sh
 $ git clone /path/to/repository
 ```

+**Additional tips**
 If you're unfamiliar with basic Git commands, then please refer to [this Git cheet sheet](http://rogerdudler.GitHub.io/git-guide/files/git_cheat_sheet.pdf).

 ### Commit changes